University of Washington Logo

 What is the University of Washington?

 Seattle’s distinguished public research university is known for its medical, computer science, engineering, and biotechnology programs.
 The main campus offers scenic views of Lake Washington and the Olympic Mountains, particularly striking in spring when the cherry trees bloom.
 With over 180 programs across 16 colleges and schools, the university features strong programs in the College of Engineering, the School of Medicine, and the School of Computer Science.
-The university’s close ties with Seattle’s tech industry and partnerships with companies like Microsoft, Amazon, and Boeing set it apart.
+The university’s close ties to Seattle’s tech industry and partnerships with companies such as Microsoft, Amazon, and Boeing set it apart.
 In addition to the athletic achievements of the Huskies teams in the Pac-12 Conference, the tradition of pregame gatherings on Lake Washington has become an important part of student life.
 The university’s library system, with 16 libraries housing around 9 million volumes, also deserves special mention.

 1861 – today

 The large letter “W” marks the first character from the state and university names.
-It is bold, flat, and complete with geometric serifs that look like horizontal rectangles.
+It is bold, flat, and complete, with geometric serifs that resemble horizontal rectangles.
 Each left line of the double sign is wide, while the right line is narrow.
 Such graphics are visually confusing because the sign reads like two adjacent “V’s.”
-The letter occupies the center of the top line, and below it is the university’s full name, typed in a high, thin font.
+The letter is centered on the top line, and below it is the university’s full name, typed in a high, thin font.
 The exception is the conjunction “of”: it is lowercase and italicized.
-Interestingly, the serifs in this inscription are very original, as they resemble nail hats.
+Interestingly, the serifs in this inscription are very distinctive, resembling nail hats.

 The Seal